 Essentially, we cover anything from helping businesses to understand compliance gaps and make decisions on how best to cover existing gaps themselves, to taking care of all of their local compliance activities, managing the risks ourselves and making sure they file their tax returns, assist on tax audits and, ultimately, ensuring they are compliant.

-Whether you need a more consultative approach whereby one of our HSP experts provide guidance on compliance or you need someone to do these activities on your behalf, HSP is fully equipped with the capacity and knowledge to do anything you need.
+Whether you require a consultative approach with guidance on compliance from one of our HSP experts or someone to carry out these activities on your behalf, HSP has the capacity and knowledge to fulfill all your needs.

 Can HSP help to resolve issues and navigate a business out of trouble?
 Or are the services more on a preventative basis?